NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 You may find that sometimes your Wi-Fi network will not show in the application if the signal is poor where the Hotspot is located.

-Please note, Nebra Indoor hotspot only support **2.4G Wifi network.**
+Please note, Nebra Indoor hotspot only support **2.4G Wi-Fi network.**

 To Do ✅
-* Check [local diagnostics page](../handy-guides/local-diagnostics.md) and confirm wifi MAC address is listed.
+* Check [local diagnostics page](../handy-guides/local-diagnostics.md) and confirm Wi-Fi MAC address is listed.
-* Make sure to connect 2.4Ghz WiFi
+* Make sure to connect 2.4Ghz Wi-Fi
-* Remove special characters and emoticons from wifi name/SSID
+* Remove special characters and emoticons from Wi-Fi name/SSID
-* Check WiFi dongle inserted fully.
+* Check Wi-Fi dongle inserted fully.

 ### Updating Nebra Hotspot Firmware